Models and Integral Differentials of Hyperelliptic Curves: Integral differentials

-Assume now $C_{K^{nr}}$ is $y$-regular and $\Sigma_{C_{K^{nr}}}$ is almost rational as in Theorem \ref{MinimalRegularSNCModelTheorem}.
-Since $|\Sigma_C|$ is finite, there exists a finite unramified extension $F/K$ such that $C_F$ is $y$-regular and $\Sigma_{C_F}$ is almost rational.
+Assume now $C_{K^{nr}}$ has an almost rational cluster picture and is $y$-regular as in Theorem \ref{MinimalRegularSNCModelTheorem}.
+Since $|\Sigma_C|$ is finite, there exists a finite unramified extension $F/K$ such that $C_F$ has an almost rational cluster picture and is $y$-regular.
+Denote by $O_F$ the ring of integers of $F$.
+Let $\Sigma_F=\Sigma_{C_F}^\mathrm{rat}$.
+Fix a rational centre $w_\s\in F$ for every rationally minimal cluster $\s\in\Sigma_F$.
+For all non-minimal proper clusters $\t\in\Sigma_F$ choose a rational centre $w_\t=w_\s$ for some rationally minimal cluster $\s\subseteq\t$.
 In this setting the next theorem gives a basis of integral differentials of $C$.